Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 The mountain resort village Corvara in the Dolomites

-Corvara in Badia – Fantastic for a winter trip
+Corvara in Badia – Best winter trip to the Dolomites

-• Best places to stay in the Dolomites for Ski enthusiasts, families, couples, mountain and nature lovers, hiking and biking enthusiasts
+• Best place for Ski enthusiasts, families, couples, mountain and nature lovers, hiking and biking enthusiasts

 • Summer destination: 4